 See Workup for more detail.

-Antibiotics for severe leptospirosis include the following:
+Antibiotics for leptospirosis requiring hospitalization include the following:

 See Treatment and Medication for more detail.

 Leptospirosis is an infectious disease of humans and animals that is caused by pathogenic spirochetes of the genus Leptospira.
 It is considered the most common zoonosis in the world.
 Leptospirosis is distributed worldwide (sparing the polar regions) but is most common in the tropics.

 Leptospirosis has been recognized as a re-emerging infectious disease among animals and humans and has the potential to become even more prevalent with advancing climate change and related trends.
 By 2100, various climate models project that global temperatures will rise by 2°F to 11.5°F, depending on trends in future greenhouse gas emissions.